Symphony of Lights Traditional Boat Cruise - Photo 1, Symphony of Lights Traditional Boat Cruise

 Symphony of Lights Traditional Boat Cruise

-Sailing around Victoria Harbour on a traditional Chinese boat is an essential part of any trip to Hong Kong.
-A cruise during the nightly Symphony of Lights show enhances the experience.
+Sailing around Victoria Harbour on a traditional Chinese boat is a key experience in Hong Kong, particularly during the nightly Symphony of Lights show.
 Symphony of Lights Traditional Boat Cruise.

 • 45 minutes

-Sailing around Victoria Harbour on a traditional Chinese boat is an essential part of any trip to Hong Kong.
-A cruise during the nightly Symphony of Lights show enhances the experience.
+Sailing around Victoria Harbour on a traditional Chinese boat is a key experience in Hong Kong, particularly during the nightly Symphony of Lights show.

 Symphony of Lights Traditional Boat Cruise

-The boat departs from Pier 1 of the Tsim Sha Tsui Public Pier.
-Enjoy a 45-minute sail on the Aqua Luna, a traditional Chinese boat, while taking in views of the illuminated skyline during the Symphony of Lights show.
-The Guinness Book of World Records recognizes the Symphony of Lights as the biggest permanent light and sound show globally.
+At the scheduled time, the boat departs from Pier 1 of the Tsim Sha Tsui Public Pier.
+Enjoy a 45-minute sailing on the Aqua Luna, a traditional Chinese boat, with views of the illuminated skyline during the Symphony of Lights show, recognized by the Guinness Book of World Records as the largest permanent light and sound show globally.
+The iconic skyscrapers of Hong Kong and Kowloon are lit in sync with music.
+The experience of viewing this show from the water is memorable.
+A drink will be served to enhance the experience before returning to the original departure pier.

 The Aqua Luna

-The Symphony of Lights cruise features the Aqua Luna, handcrafted using traditional methods by skilled naval engineers over 18 months.
-It accommodates 80 passengers and is noted for its iconic red sails and illumination, making it a prominent sight on Victoria Harbour.
+The Symphony of Lights cruise uses the Aqua Luna, a Chinese boat crafted using traditional methods over 18 months under the supervision of experienced naval engineers.
+It accommodates 80 passengers and is distinguished by its iconic red sails and illumination, making it a notable sight on Victoria Harbour.

-A regular boat option is also available for watching the Symphony of Lights in Hong Kong.
+A regular boat trip for watching the Symphony of Lights in Hong Kong is also available.

 Included